sanjay920/UFO_OCR_image-captioning/NER/README.txt

 3) Run description_field notebook.
 This will take in PDFs_reported_sighted_at.csv and add a description field (if any found) for each UFO sighting.
 This notebook will output PDFs_description.csv

 4) Run duration_field notebook.
 This will take in PDFs_description.csv and add a duration field if found in the named entities found in text.

+5) Run combine_PDF_with_images notebook.
+This will merge PDFs (from PDFs_description.csv) with images.
+Although the intermediary files contain images data, it doesnt include some important fields (location, etc.) so we read in the images from 'captions_classes_with_summary.csv'